Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

-For sufficiently small $\delta \mathcal{H}$, only the first factor can become zero, while the other factors are nonvanishing.
-Hence, in order for a DP (i.e., an NDP or EP) to exist in the presence of $\delta \mathcal{H}$ we must have \bee [ E_1' (\delta {\bk} ) -E_2' (\delta {\bk}) ]^2=4 [ \delta_1^2 (\delta {\bk}) +\delta_2^2 (\delta {\bk}) +\delta_3^2 (\delta {\bk}) ] = 0, \ee at some $\delta {\bk}$.
-For an EP this is a sufficient condition, while for an NDP all $\delta_i$ must be zero individually, such that $H_{\textrm{eff}}$ remains diagonalizable.
-Hence, this gives two conditions for the existence of an EP and six conditions for the existence of an NDP.
-In two dimensions, with two momenta $\delta k_x$ and $\delta k_y$, only two conditions can be satisfied simultaneously, such that only EPs can form, whereas NDPs are in general absent.
-Furthermore, the NDP of $\mathcal{H}_0$ with $\nu \neq 0$ cannot vanish the generic perturbation $\delta H$; thus, the NDP must be deformed into one or several EPs.

-By refining the above arguments, we can derive the precise number of conditions that must be satisfied to form an NDP or an EP with a given $\nu$, for details see SM~\cite{supp_info}.
-The results of this analysis are summarized in Table~\ref{T2}.
-We observe that in two dimensions only EPs with $\nu = \pm 1$ are stable.
-NDPs and EPs with $| \nu | >1$ are split into several EPs with $| \nu | =1$ by small perturbations.
-Symmetries, however, can decrease the number of conditions, such that NDPs and EPs with \mbox{$| \nu | >1$} become stable.

-\emph{Doubling theorem for EPs.---} Taking together the above results, we conclude that in two dimensions the only stable DPs are EPs with $\nu = \pm 1$.
+\emph{Doubling theorem for EPs.---}Taking together the above results, we conclude that in two dimensions the only stable DPs are EPs with $\nu = \pm 1$.
 Allowing for generic perturbations, these EPs must come in pairs with opposite discriminant number $\nu$.

-\emph{Anomalous FPs and EPs at surfaces.---} We close this Letter by discussing anomalous FPs and EPs (or DPs) at surfaces, which violate the doubling theorems.
+\emph{Anomalous FPs and EPs at surfaces.---}We close this Letter by discussing anomalous FPs and EPs (or DPs) at surfaces, which violate the doubling theorems.
 Surfaces of 3D systems can be viewed, in a sense, as one half of 2D bulk systems.
-As a consequence, surfaces can host, in principle, an odd number of FPs or EPs, thereby breaking the doubling theorems.
-This is known to occur in Hermitian topological systems, for example, at surfaces of 3D topological insulators, which exhibit single Dirac points, both at the top and the bottom surfaces, with opposite topological charges~\cite{fuTopologicalInsulatorsThree2007}.
+As a consequence, surfaces can host, in principle, an odd number of stable FPs or EPs, thereby breaking the doubling theorems.
+In the presence of these anomalous surfaces, the bulk exhibits unusual topological properties, which depends on the crystalline symmetries.
+In this regard, we separately discuss the anomalous physics with and without the symmetries.